prohippo/ActiveWatch/README.md

 The advantage of finite indexing is that it makes a statistically scaled similarity measure practical.
 This allows a text processing system to make many decisions on its own without a human always hovering around like a helicopter parent.
-A system then becomes much more manageable and also more resiliant when something unexpected happens.
+Real-time systems with dynamic data then become more manageable and also more resiliant when something unexpected happens.

-AW will score similarity by the the number of standard deviations that a raw inner product falls above or below the mean of a noise distribution.
-This noise will be roughly Gaussian; an AW scaled similarity of 3 standard deviations would be significant at about p = .003.
+AW will score similarity by the number of standard deviations that a raw inner product falls above or below the mean of a noise distribution.
+This noise will be roughly Gaussian; an AW scaled similarity of 3 standard deviations should be significant at about p = .003.
 With actual text data, We usually will expect AW scaled similarity above 5 standard deviations.

 Some index tuning is needed to achieve such performance.
-This will mainly involve adjustments of the index keys defined by a users for particular target text data and, to a lesser extent, to stemming and stopword deletion.
-One can also expect that AW will continue to expand its frequency-selected n-grams indexings over time.
+This will mainly involve adjustments of the index keys defined by a users for particular target text data.
+Automatic stemming and stopword deletion is built-in, but can be adjusted by users.
+One can also expect that AW will continue to expand its frequency-selected n-gram indicess over time.

 AW was first written in C around 1982 for information discovery in unfamiliar text data.
-The current Java version dates back to around 1999, but has some recent tweaks in its linguistic analysis and it addition of 4- and 5-letter word fragments for indexing.
+The current Java version dates back to around 1999, but has some recent tweaks in its linguistic analysis and addition of 4- and 5-letter word fragments for indexing.
 Only 2- and 3-letter fragments, plus user-defined indices, were employed previously.